Part VI. Utilities

 A. Overhead utility crossings shall be located on a line that is perpendicular to the highway alignment.
 Longitudinal installations shall be located on a uniform alignment as near as possible to the right-of-way line to provide a safe environment and space for future highway improvements and other utility installations.

-B. Overhead longitudinal utilities may be installed on all nonlimited access highways, except in scenic areas as follows:
+B. Overhead longitudinal utilities may be installed on all nonlimited access highways by a public or private utility company under a permit, except in scenic areas, as follows:

-1. Overhead utilities may be installed within nonlimited access right-of-way by a utility company under permit, including a districtwide permit as allowed under 24VAC30-151-30 C 1.
+1. Overhead utilities may be installed within nonlimited access right-of-way under permit, including a districtwide permit as allowed under 24VAC30-151-30 B 1.

-2. All overhead installations, excluding communication tower facilities, shall be located adjacent to the right-of-way line and in accordance with clear zone requirements.
-Repairs and replacement of similar installations may be performed in existing locations under the existing permit providing the work shall not impede the traveled way.
+2. All overhead installations, excluding wireless support structure facilities, shall be located adjacent to the right-of-way line and in accordance with clear zone requirements.
+Repairs and replacement of similar installations may be performed in existing locations under the existing permit, provided the work shall not impede the traveled way.
 Additional poles, taller poles, or cross-arms require a separate permit.

 C. Longitudinal installations of overhead lines within the right-of-way shall be limited to single-pole construction.
 Joint-use, single-pole construction will be encouraged at locations where more than one utility or type of facility is involved, especially where the right-of-way widths approach the minimum needed for safe operations or maintenance requirements, or where separate installations may require extensive removal or alteration of trees.